fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 How to study the course – instructions in a nutshell: other course parts

 - Do the exercises.
 The exercises are submitted through GitHub and marking them as done on the submission system.
-Note that parts 8-13 have a separate instance in the submission system
+Note that parts 8-12 have a separate instance in the submission system, part 13 has a different system of exercise submissions
     - [The course certificate](/en/part0/general_info#course-certificate) will be available in the submission system
 - If you want to get University of Helsinki credits
     - Enroll in the course.
 You can enroll in each part through the link in the course material ([Parts and completion](/en/part0/general_info#parts-and-completion)).
 Enroll in each part separately.